ramhiser/blog-ramhiser/content/post/2018-04-16-building-scikit-learn-pipeline-with-pandas-dataframe.md

     <1667x71 sparse matrix of type '<class 'numpy.float64'>'
     	with 28955 stored elements in Compressed Sparse Row format>
 ```

 Notice that the test data set is now a sparse matrix with 1,667 rows and 71 columns.
 That means, the test data set is ready for classification by a scikit-learn classifier.
 In case you're curious, the large increase in columns from 19 to 71 columns is the result of the `OneHotEncoder` we applied to the categorical features.

 # Preprocessing Pipeline + Classifier + Grid Search

 You'll notice that the transformation pipeline above is quite general.
-Most Pipelines, whether they be classification or regression problems, require applying operations to numeric, categorical, and boolean features.
+Most `Pipelines`, whether they be classification or regression problems, require applying operations to numeric, categorical, and boolean features.
+So we can use this preprocessing pipeline pattern again and again.

 Here's the best part though.
-Combine the preprocessing pipeline with a classifier to classify `churn` is so easy.
+Combining the preprocessing pipeline with a classifier to classify `churn` is so easy.

 ```python